-For $d=2$, \textcite{dornic_critical_2001} showed that, unlike for example the Ising model, the voter model does not show surface tension, see also \cite{al_hammal_langevin_2005}.
-This means that it is not the case that “bubbles” of individuals with a given opinion slowly shrink on the way to consensus, but rather regions with agents of one opinion gradually disintegrate as their boundaries become more rough in a diffusive process.
+For $d=2$, \textcite{dornic_critical_2001} and \textcite{al_hammal_langevin_2005} further showed that, unlike the Ising model, the voter model does not show surface tension.
+This means that “bubbles” of individuals with a given opinion do not slowly shrink to consensus, but rather regions with agents of one opinion gradually disintegrate as their boundaries become rougher in a diffusive process.
 When noise-reduction is introduced, the surface tension emerges and drives the ordering dynamics \cite{dallasta_effective_2007}.
-Similarly the coarsening of voter models with inertia or multiple states can also be driven by surface tension \cite{stark_decelerating_2008, dallasta_algebraic_2008}.
+Similarly, the coarsening of voter models with inertia or multiple states can also be driven by surface tension \cite{stark_decelerating_2008, dallasta_algebraic_2008}.

-We note that the noisy voter model, i.e., a two-state voter model with the possibility for spontaneous opinion changes, remains exactly solvable on hyperlattices in all dimensions \cite{de_oliveira_linear_2003}.
+We note that the noisy voter model, i.e., a two-state voter model with the possibility for spontaneous opinion changes, remains exactly solvable on hypercubic lattices in all dimensions \cite{de_oliveira_linear_2003}.
 The model turns into the conventional voter model as the noise rate $\varepsilon$ approaches zero. \textcite{de_oliveira_linear_2003} obtained the corresponding critical exponents $\beta=0$, $\gamma=1$, and $\nu=1/2$ for $d>2$, with logarithmic corrections at the upper critical dimension $d_c=2$.
 For $d=1$ de Oliveira finds $\beta=0$, $\gamma=1/2$, and $\nu=1/2$.